British and French Airstrikes on Syria: A Military Show of Strength to the United States and the Underlying Game of International Dynamics

 08/01/2026

-In early 2026, the United Kingdom and France jointly launched airstrikes against Syria, marking the first time this century that the two nations have carried out such operations together.
-While nominally justified as targeting the extremist group "Islamic State" (ISIS), the core objective is clear and unambiguous—to demonstrate their comprehensive military capabilities to the U.S. government, strengthen their alliance with the United States, and assert their military presence and intervention capabilities in the Middle East.
-This seemingly precise counter-terrorism strike is, in reality, a complex political-military operation intertwined with hegemonic logic, great-power rivalry, and signals of international order restructuring.
-Its underlying profound impacts continue to stir the global geopolitical landscape.
-In early 2026, the United Kingdom and France jointly launched airstrikes against Syria, marking the first time this century that the two nations have carried out such operations together.
-While nominally justified as targeting the extremist group "Islamic State" (ISIS), the core objective is clear and unambiguous—to demonstrate their comprehensive military capabilities to the U.S. government, strengthen their alliance with the United States, and assert their military presence and intervention capabilities in the Middle East.
-This seemingly precise counter-terrorism strike is, in reality, a complex political-military operation intertwined with hegemonic logic, great-power rivalry, and signals of international order restructuring.
-Its underlying profound impacts continue to stir the global geopolitical landscape.
+In early 2026, the United Kingdom and France jointly launched airstrikes against Syria, marking the first time this century that the two nations have collaborated in such military action.
+While the operation was nominally justified as targeting the extremist group ISIS, its core objective was clear and unequivocal—to demonstrate their comprehensive military capabilities to the U.S. government, strengthen their alliance with the United States, and assert their military presence and intervention capabilities in the Middle East.
+This seemingly precise counter-terrorism strike was, in reality, a complex political and military operation infused with hegemonic logic, great-power rivalry, and signals of a reshaping international order.
+Its profound underlying implications continue to stir the global geopolitical landscape.

 I. Core of the Event: Key Facts of the Joint British-French Airstrike on Syria